QuantDinger QuantDinger Docs

 Prerequisites #

-• A clean host with at least 2 vCPU / 4 GB RAM / 20 GB disk for small teams
+• Host with at least 2 vCPU / 4 GB RAM / 20 GB disk for small teams

 Common commands #